rkharya/Ansible---Docker-EE/README.md

           16 directories, 19 files

+.
 Swarm/UCP cluster formation and DTR installations need to be done separately after running this playbook as of now.
 In near future we will add these 2 tasks as well into existing playbook.

-To run the playbook, one need to download entire directory structure on a build node and run following command -
+.
+To run the playbook, one need to download entire directory structure on a build node and run following command, after editing DEE-Nodes file with cluster nodes details, putting values inside group_vars/all file -

   `ansible-playbook -verbose -i /etc/ansible/DEE-Nodes DEE-Nodes.yml -u root`

-after editing DEE-Nodes file with cluster nodes details, putting values inside group_vars/all file.